Broncos notes: Running back Borghi signs with hometown team

 Bronco Bits

-The other six players who worked out Wednesday for the Broncos alongside Borghi: Receivers Jonathan Adams, Kekoa Crawford and Darrius Shepherd; running backs Jaquan Hardy and Jaylen Samuels and former Mississippi State quarterback K.J.
+The other five players who worked out Wednesday for the Broncos alongside Borghi and Shepherd: Receivers Jonathan Adams, Kekoa Crawford and Darrius Shepherd; running backs Jaquan Hardy and Jaylen Samuels and former Mississippi State quarterback K.J.
 Costello. …

 Netane Muti alternated first-team reps with Quinn Meinerz at right guard.
 Muti alternated with Dalton Risner at left guard during the jog-through Wednesday. …